argonne-lcf/balsam/docs/user-guide/batchjob.md

 compute node* and fanning out cached `Jobs` acquired from the REST API.

 Both launcher modes can simultaneously execute multiple applications per node, as long as the underlying HPC system provides support.
-This is not always the
-case: for example, on ALCF's Theta-KNL system, `serial` mode is required to pack multiple runs per node.

 !!! note "You can submit multiple BatchJobs to a Site"
     Balsam launchers cooperatively divide and conquer the runnable Jobs at a